flant/shell-operator/docs/src/BINDING_VALIDATING.md

 - `includeSnapshotsFrom` — an array of names of `kubernetes` bindings in a hook.
 When specified, a list of monitored objects from these bindings will be added to the binding context in the `snapshots` field.

 - `group` — a key to include snapshots from a group of `schedule` and `kubernetes` bindings.
-See [grouping](#an-example-of-a-binding-context-with-group).
+See [grouping](HOOKS.md#binding-context-of-grouped-bindings).

-- `labelSelector` — [standard](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#labelselector-v1-meta) selector of objects by labels (examples [of use](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels)).
-See [objectSelector](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#matching-requests-objectselector).
+- `labelSelector` — [standard][label-selector] selector of objects by labels (examples [of use][labels]).
+See [objectSelector][object-selector].

 - `namespace.labelSelector` — this filter works like `labelSelector` but for namespaces.
-See [namespaceSelector](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#matching-requests-namespaceselector).
+See [namespaceSelector][namespace-selector].

 - `rules` — a required list of rules used to determine if a request to the Kubernetes API server should be sent to the hook.
-See [Rules](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#matching-requests-rules).
+See [Rules][matching-rules].

 - `failurePolicy` — defines how errors from the hook are handled.
-See [Failure policy](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#failure-policy).
+See [Failure policy][failure-policy].
 Default is `Fail`.

 - `sideEffects` — determine whether the hook is `dryRun`-aware.
-See [side effects](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#side-effects) documentation.
+See [side effects][side-effect] documentation.
 Default is `None`.

 - `timeoutSeconds` — a seconds API server should wait for a hook to respond before treating the call as a failure.
-See [timeouts](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#timeouts).
+See [timeouts][timeouts].
 Default is 10 (seconds).

-As you can see, it is the close copy of a [Webhook configuration](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#webhook-configuration).
+As you can see, it is the close copy of a [Webhook configuration][webhook-configuration].
 Differences are:
 - `objectSelector` is a `labelSelector` as in the `kubernetes` binding.
 - `namespaceSelector` is a `namespace.labelSelector` as in the `kubernetes` binding.
 - `clientConfig` is managed by the Shell-operator.
 You should provide a Service for the Shell-operator HTTPS endpoint.
-See example [204-validating-webhook](./examples/204-validating-webhook) for possible solution.
+See example [204-validating-webhook][validating-webhook-example] for possible solution.
 - `matchPolicy` is always "Equivalent".
-See [Matching requests: matchPolicy](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#matching-requests-matchpolicy).
+See [Matching requests: matchPolicy][matching-policy].
 - there are additional fields `group` and `includeSnapshotsFrom` to include snapshots in the binding context.

 ## Example